SpiritCalm/summer-of-javascript/README.md

-If you have git configured on your computer ([read about how to do that here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)) you can do `$ git clone https://github.com/CodesmithLLC/summer-of-js.git` on terminal and download all the code in this repo.
+If you have git configured on your computer ([read about how to do that here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)) you can do `$ git clone https://github.com/CodesmithLLC/summer-of-javascript.git` on a terminal and download all the code in this repo.
 <br>
 Once downloaded the code can be read through and the tests can be changed or